 We are a clinical-stage biopharmaceutical company focused on the development of GP2, an immunotherapy to prevent breast cancer recurrences in patients who have previously undergone surgery.
 GP2 is a 9 amino acid transmembrane peptide of the HER2/neu protein, a cell surface receptor protein that is expressed in a variety of common cancers, including expression in 75% of breast cancers at low (1+), intermediate (2+), and high (3+ or over-expressor) levels.
 The combination of GP2 + GM-CSF is called GLSI-100.
 In a completed randomized, single-blinded, placebo-controlled, multi-center Phase IIb clinical trial led by MD Anderson Cancer Center, no recurrences were observed in patients treated with GLSI-100 in the HER2/neu 3+ adjuvant setting after median 5 years of follow-up, if the patients were treated, followed, and remained disease free over the first 6 months, which is the time required to reach peak immunity and thus maximum efficacy and protection (p = 0.0338).
 For the 146 patients who have been treated with GLSI-100 to date over 4 clinical trials, treatment was well tolerated and no serious adverse events were observed related to the immunotherapy.
-We are planning to commence Flamingo-01, a Phase III clinical trial with Baylor College of Medicine as the global primary investigator site.
+We have commenced Flamingo-01, a Phase III clinical trial with Baylor College of Medicine as the global primary investigator site.
 Flamingo-01 is designed to evaluate the safety and efficacy of GLSI-100 in HER2/neu positive patients with residual disease or high-risk pathologic complete response at surgery and who have completed both neoadjuvant and postoperative adjuvant trastuzumab based treatment.
-The Phase III clinical trial protocol including the patient population, trial size, statistical analysis plan, interim analysis, adaptive features, and manufacturing information are still under discussion with the FDA and therefore subject to change.
-We are also currently completing the last steps to manufacture GP2 clinical drug product and to open clinical sites.

 To date, we have not generated any revenue and we have incurred net losses.
-Our net losses were approximately \$4.6 million and \$1.9 million for the years ended December 31, 2021 and 2020, respectively.
+Our net losses were approximately \$7.8 million and \$4.6 million for the years ended December 31, 2022 and 2021, respectively.